JetBrains/guide/site/webstorm/tips/mdx-plugin/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.jpeg
-leadin: >
+---
 Working with [MDX](https://mdxjs.com/)?
 Install the MDX plugin from *Preferences/Settings | Plugins* to get syntax highlighting, code completion and auto imports for React components and JavaScript symbols in your *.mdx* files.
----